bumbarashka/rest-docker-test/README.md

 - Tomcat 8+

 ## Service URL
-The application is accessible by the following URL: http://rest-docker-test-2.us-east-1.elasticbeanstalk.com/questions
+The application is accessible by the following URL (may not be available): http://rest-docker-test-2.us-east-1.elasticbeanstalk.com/questions

 ## Run with Docker